Orlena55/orlena55.github.io/README.md

+Hi welcome in my Github website,

-Hi, my name is Orlena,
+My name is Orlena.

 ![](moi photo.PNG)

 * # Who I am?

 I am a PhD student in Dr.Ofer Shoshani lab.
-I started my PhD a year ago and study biogenesis of Gene amplification and his role in the development of cancer.
+I started my PhD a year ago and study biogenesis of Gene amplification and it role in the development of cancer.

 * # My home